 First half of the 2nd century B.C.

-The most famous monument of Samothrace—and one of the earliest discoveries--is the great marble Winged Victory (Nike in Greek) lighting on the prow of a ship that appears to move swiftly forward.
-She touches down lightly on her slightly bent right leg while her left leg trails behind.
-Her torso twists, leaning to her right as her shoulders incline slightly towards her left.
-Her wings are blown back behind her, the right, as we now know, rising higher and more windswept than the left.
-Her dress billows over her thigh, chest, and stomach, clinging to her body while it gathers between her striding legs and around her hips, creating a contrast between smooth skin and textured cloth.
-The ship’s prow, set at angle to the rectangular precinct, emerged from the monument as though it were actually sailing through water, with the statue turned slightly inward toward the Sanctuary.
+The most famous monument of Samothrace and one of the earliest discoveries, the great marble winged female figure of Victory (Nike in Greek) deftly alights on the prow of a warship that appears to move swiftly forward.
+The statue—which rises to a preserved height of 5.57 m—exemplifies the movement, gesture, and rich texturing of the finest Hellenistic sculpture.
+Her wings are blown back behind her, with the right wing, as we now know, rising higher and more windswept than the left.
+Her chiton billows over her thigh, chest, and stomach, clinging to her body, while her himation gathers between her striding legs, around her hips and flys out behind, creating a contrast between smooth skin and textures of cloth.
+The base of the statue was oriented at an oblique angle so that the Nike faced northeastward into the heart of the Sanctuary.
 The statue exemplifies the movement, gesture, and rich texturing of the finest Hellenistic sculpture.
-The Nike is carved from creamy colored Parian marble, while the ship is made of dark blue Rhodian marble from Lartos.
+The Nike is carved from creamy Parian marble, while the ship is made of the variegated dark blue Rhodian marble from Lartos.

 The Nike was found in April of 1863 by a French expedition led by the amateur archaeologist Charles Champoiseau, vice-consul to Adrianople (modern Edirne).
-Most of the remains were sent to Paris, where the reconstructed statue was installed in the Louvre in 1884 on the landing of the great Daru Stairway.
-She continues to command this dramatic position today.
-In 1950, part of her right hand was discovered and joined with a thumb and ring finger that had been discovered by Austrian archaeoloists.
-Today, a plaster cast of the statue, along with a very few recently discovered fragments, are in the Samothrace Archaeological Museum.
+Most of the remains were sent to Paris, where the reconstructed statue was installed in the Louvre in 1884.
+The statue was later installed on the landing of the Daru staircase, where it has been reinstalled after cleaning and restoration in 2014-2015.
+In 1950, part of her right hand was discovered and joined with a thumb and ring finger that had been discovered by Austrian archaeologists.
+The hand is now on loan to the Louvre, and several important objects from Samothrace in the Louvre collection are not on loan to the Samothrace Archaeological Museum.
+More recently discovered fragments are in the Samothrace Archaeological Museum.